UnderReviewPapers/2026_COMPSAC_SI/README.md

-# D3SD: A Web-based Tool for Data Service Design in Cyber-Physical Production Networks
+# An Interactive Tool for Data Service Identification in Cyber-Physical Production Networks

 🎥 Video showcasing the prototype available at [this link](https://drive.google.com/file/d/1R0FD7hHdYefOWkMR6An5ptcw7Tm6Jzzz/view)
 ---